College of Literature, Science, and the Arts: Residential College

-The Residential College (RC) is a division of the College of Literature, Science, and the Arts.
-Catherine Badgley is the current director of the RC.
+The Residential College (RC) is a Michigan Living-Learning Program and academic unit within the Humanities Division of the College of Literature, Science, and the Arts.

-Founded in 1967, the Residential College was designed to create a smaller liberal arts program with the resources of a larger university.
-The college was developed by a planning committee of faculty that included Theodore Newcomb, Carl Cohen, and Bradford Perkins.
+Founded in 1967, the Residential College began as an experiment in residential education, designed to create a smaller liberal arts community within the resources of a large research university.
+The program was developed by a planning committee of faculty that included Theodore Newcomb, Carl Cohen, and Bradford Perkins.
+Since its founding, the RC has emphasized student-centered, interdisciplinary liberal arts education and active engagement in the learning process.